Novartis/torchsurv/README.md

 * [Peter Krusche](mailto:peter.krusche@novartis.com?subject=TorchSurv) (**Novartis**): `(author, maintainer)`
 * [Qian Cao](mailto:qian.cao@fda.hhs.gov?subject=TorchSurv) (**FDA**): `(author, maintainer)`

-If you have any questions, suggestions, or feedback, feel free to reach out the developement team [us](https://opensource.nibr.com/torchsurv/AUTHORS.html).
+If you have any questions, suggestions, or feedback, feel free to reach out the development team [us](https://opensource.nibr.com/torchsurv/AUTHORS.html).

-## Cite
+## Citation

 If you use this project in academic work or publications, we appreciate citing it using the following BibTeX entry: